glouppe/info8002-large-scale-data-systems/lecture10.md

         - The bounty is 12.5BTC.
         - $T$ is set to hash values beginning with $\geq$ 20  zeros.
             - `000000000000000000af0d5752187e109c477ea70bb96c5c5aa8f92c6a6c8b02`
+- In addition, the miner also keep the transaction fees bitcoin holders pay when using the currency.
 - The block reward decreases every 210 000 blocks.
 - The total number of coins is limited to 21 000 000.
 - The last Bitcoin should be mined in 2140.

 <span class="Q">[Q]</span> How long does it take confirm a transaction? (on average)

 ---